canonical/design.ubuntu.com/apps/get-started/design-scopes/index.md

   <section class="row no-padding-right no-padding-left">
   <div class="ten-col">
   <h2>What is a scope?</h2>
-  <p>Ubuntu’s scopes provide a means to display any content delivered using a web API to users in a consistent and visually attractive manner.
+  <p>Ubuntu&#8217;s scopes provide a means to display any content delivered using a web API to users in a consistent and visually attractive manner.
 Scopes provide a low cost, easy to develop option for bringing content to the Ubuntu platform without having to commit to the development and maintenance costs of building a fully fledged application.</p>
 </div>
   <div class="ten-col">
   <div class="image-container ten-col">